-HELP was founded in 2002 by Jim Coleman who has had close connections with the Himalayas for more than 40 years.
+HELP was founded in 2002 by Jim Coleman, whose long-standing connection with the Himalayas inspired the organisation’s work.
+Since its beginnings, HELP has remained a volunteer-led charity.
 We are all volunteers, so the money we receive goes towards our charitable activities, not salaries.
-Here is the HELP team:

 Simon Forwood